zarf-dev/zarf/docs/components.md

 ## Mandatory components

-Due to the nature of Zarf's work there are some components that are "always on" (a.k.a. required & cannot be disabled).
-Those are:
+Zarf's work necessitates that some components are "always on" (a.k.a. required & cannot be disabled).
+Those include:

 |                   |Description|
 |---                |---|